harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

 <h3>2.
 Copilot: Image Generation Tool based on prompt given, by Microsoft.</h3>
 <b>Prompt 1</b>
-<pre>"Generate image pair that can be used in spotting differences between two image games such that the objects in image should contain
-Person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, tv/monitor."
+<pre>"Generate an image pair that can be used in "spotting differences between two images" games such that the image should contain only objects like a person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa, and TV/monitor."
 </pre>
 <div >
   <p><p>Resulting image</p></p>